-After giving effect to the sale of the 7,700,000 shares of class A common stock by us in this offering at an assumed initial public offering price of \$13.00 per share, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our net tangible book value as of September 30, 2005 would have been approximately \$180.6 million, or \$3.02 per share of common stock.
-This represents an immediate increase in net tangible book value of \$1.30 per share of class A and class B common stock to existing stockholders and an immediate dilution in net tangible book value of \$9.98 per share to new investors purchasing shares of class A common stock in this offering.
-If the offering price is higher or lower stock, the dilution to new investors will be greater or less.
+After giving effect to the sale of the 7,700,000 shares of class A common stock by us in this offering at the initial public offering price of \$18.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our net tangible book value as of September 30, 2005 would have been approximately \$216.4 million, or \$3.62 per share of common stock.
+This represents an immediate increase in net tangible book value of \$1.90 per share of class A and class B common stock to existing stockholders and an immediate dilution in net tangible book value of \$14.38 per share to new investors purchasing shares of class A common stock in this offering.